-- Salary or contract bonuses - Travel expenses for per diem, lodging, meals or subsistence expenses - Travel expenses for transportation (i.e., mileage, car rental, rail or air) unless noted above for geographic expansion) - Food and beverage - Supplies not related to consulting, training, research, or marketing - Indirect or overhead costs (The grant agreements in this Program are not subject to the model agreement provisions developed pursuant to Chapter 14.27 (commencing with Section 67325) of Part 40 of Division 5 of Title 3 of the Education Code) - Other items that are banned by the State of California, or CalOSBA deems inappropriate or inconsistent with statutory or programmatic requirements of TAEP
+- Salary bonuses or contract bonuses - Travel expenses for per diem, lodging, meals or subsistence expenses - Travel expenses for transportation (i.e., mileage, car rental, rail or air) unless noted above for geographic expansion) - Food and beverage

+- Supplies not related to research, marketing, personnel and contractual - Indirect or overhead costs (The grant agreements in this Program are not subject to the model agreement provisions developed pursuant to Chapter 14.27 (commencing with Section 67325) of Part 40 of Division 5 of Title 3 of the Education Code).
+Unallowable indirect and overhead costs include rent, insurance, indirect administrative costs that are not directly related to program administration, for example, indirect costs to a Center host organization. - Other items that are banned by the State of California, or CalOSBA deems inappropriate or inconsistent with statutory or programmatic requirements of TAP

 All costs incurred under the Program must meet the tests of reasonableness, allowability and allocability in accordance with the Program's allowable costs and grant agreement terms.
 All costs charged under the Program are subject to audit.
-Recipients are responsible for ensuring proper management and financial accountability of state funds to preclude future cost disallowances.
+Grantees are responsible for ensuring proper management and financial accountability of state funds to preclude future cost disallowances.